syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### enableProgressBarResizing `boolean`
 {:#members:enableprogressbarresizing}

-Indicates whether we can edit the progress of a task interactively in gantt chart.
+Indicates whether we can edit the progress of a task interactively in Gantt.

 #### Default Value: